sirlanceohlot/SEIS631-Zillow-Project/README.md

 Our Team of analysts has selected a tri-state region in the middle of the eastern part of the United States for our analysis, the markets we have selected are Kentucky, North Carolina & Tennessee.

 The analysis is broken out into sections for each state within the tri-state region with a summarization at the bottom with our recommendations.

+Made with ❤️ for Data Science by Yvette Iradukunda, Jihun Moon & Lance McKinnon